-When you are listing words your kiddo can say, are you counting every word they attempt?
+Feb 7, 2022 When you are list words your kiddo can say, do you count every word they attempt?
 Words they pronounce right?
 Close approximations?
 Do you keep a diary?

 Another child may not be able to say the word “cookie” because he/she cannot say the hard “c/k” sound, but may be able to say “tootie” instead.
 These word approximations serve as functional communication for the child.
-Modeling the words and phrases correctly both before and after providing the word approximations or scripts is important!
-By modeling the correct pronunciation of the word, it lets the child know that you do understand their attempt to communicate but that they aren’t saying the word completely correct.
+Modeling the words and phrases correctly both before and after, and providing the word approximations or scripts is important!
+By modeling the correct pronunciation of the word, it lets the child know that you do understand their attempt to communicate, but that they aren’t saying the word completely correctly.

-This modeling is beneficial for kids who are typically developing, but also for this who are struggling with speech and language skills.
+This modeling is beneficial for kids who are typically developing, but also for those who are struggling with speech and language skills.

 My in-laws have a turtle tank and, for whatever reason, my daughter was fascinated.
 Whenever she would go to the tank, we’d make sure to model the word turtle for her several times.
 Eventually, she attempted to say the word, but it didn’t come out just right.
 “Tutle” was what she kept saying.
 This is because she was way too young to master that “r” sound, so she just deleted it.